 Here’s is a list of Intriguing Names developed by the Squadhelp Creative Community:

 - Itorix (Software company)

 - Blue Cabin (Publishing company)

 - Orange Yoyo (Product company)

-Intriguing names come in may forms.
+Intriguing Names come in may forms.
 Abstract Names, like Vivo, are short, easy, and they sound great.
 Visual Names, such as Blue Cabin and Back Porch, are popular, especially for those companies related to the art and creative professions.

-Names like Itorix (IT without Risk) and Metaphoric Names like Mosaic and Pangea have relevant meaning that is not readily known when you first hearing the name.
+Names like Itorix (IT without Risk) and Metaphoric Names like Mosaic and Pangea have relevant meaning that is not readily known when you first hear the name.
 And names like Voya, Beepz, and Rinsio are build from root words that are descriptive–making these names slightly experiential.